robinglen/RAPIP/README.md

 #### Clientside framework

-If you want to the clientside performance framework you can use the command:
+If you want to use the clientside performance framework you can use the command:

 ```Bash
   npm start
 ```

+##### Performance benchmarking

 This will start a local instance of the framework which you can view in your browser with the url:

 ```Bash